 Take a close look

 If you’re looking to reel in your food spending, begin by figuring out where to make the easy cuts.
 A good place to start is take-out.
-The average restaurant meal costs about $12.75 per person, according to The Simple Dollar.
+The average restaurant meal costs about $13 per person,1 according to The Simple Dollar.
 At the rate an average American eats out (about four times per week), that’s $232 per month, or almost $3,000 in a year.
 That’s enough for a short vacation.
 When you start examining your eating habits, the potential savings may surprise you.
 Start saving receipts and tracking your spending – just being aware of how much you spend might compel you to save.
-Melanie Pinola at Lifehacker suggested comparing average food budgets in your area to your own to get an idea of what’s realistic.
+Melanie Pinola at Lifehacker suggested comparing average food budgets2 in your area to your own to get an idea of what’s realistic.

 Just like shopping for any other necessity, planning ahead leads to savings in the long run.
 In her budget-conscious cookbook “Good and Cheap,” Leanne Brown lays out some ground rules for smart grocery shopping before diving into delicious recipes that add up to only $4 per day.
 Among the best:

 - Buy in bulk if you find yourself using certain ingredients frequently, but make sure you can use it all before it goes bad.

 - Take advantage of your freezer and use it to store large batches of prepared items, like beans, or entire meals.
 This can save time and money.

 - Sugary drinks like soda and juice can become a drain on your budget while adding to your waistline.
 Try to cut back and drink mostly tap water.
 Brown suggested sprucing it up with lemon or cucumber slices.